gprothia2/athenaReplication/README.md

 # Replicating data using Athena scripts

-This project helps you build  replicate your tests data in AWS account using Athena scripts
+This project helps you replicate your tesst data in S3 buckets using Athena scripts

 ### Procedure to replicate data is explained using 2 sample data files